Skip to main content

 Quick Note

-Accents and voice expressions are available only on 7taps Enterprise.
+Accents and voice expressions are available only on Pro and Enterprise plan.

 Quick Tips